 With a marked lack of enthusiasm, the team member proceeds to again interview the 65 hiring supervisors (the last one was home from the hospital).
 The supervisors are unhappy with the team member because they feel they’ve contributed enough time to the project.
 Several remark to him, “You really should decide what you need before you waste people’s time.”
 The team member says nothing but nods agreement.

 Seven days later the team member returns to the project manager’s cubicle.
-The project manager sternly asks, “Well did you get the assignment right this time?”
+The project manager sternly asks, “Did you get the assignment right this time?”

 Without saying a word, the team member walks out and begins another round of interviews with the same supervisors.
 The team member’s lack of enthusiasm is now even worse than that of the supervisors.
 Also, the team member’s attention to detail is far below his usual work standard.
 As a result, the data gathered is incomplete and full of errors.

-Without question, the project manager did a miserable job defining this team member assignment.
-The team member was absolutely correct in following the assignment instructions.
+Without question, the project manager did a miserable job defining this team member’s assignment.
+The team member followed the PM’s instructions correctly.
 In each of the cycles through this stupidity, the team member did what the project manager told him to do.
 And that is the heart of the problem.
-The project manager was telling the team member what to do, not the deliverable of the team member assignment.
-If the PM had said, “Identify 10 categories of flaws with the job applicants that Human Resources sends to our supervisors,” the team member would have understood what the PM wanted them to produce and delivered the desired result the first time.
+The project manager was telling the team member what to do but he didn’t tell the team member the result he wanted the assignment to deliver.
+If the PM had said, “Identify 10 categories of flaws with the job applicants that Human Resources sends to our supervisors,” the team member would have understood what the PM wanted them to produce.
+He would have delivered the desired result the first time.
 But the project manager did not specify the deliverable he wanted.
 What he told the team member to do was insufficient.

 Too often, project managers don’t think about exactly what they want the product of the team member assignment to be.
 It’s much easier to just give the team members a to do list and hope they get the assignment right.
 If they don’t, the project manager blames them rather than himself.
 When the PM doesn’t give their team members a clear and measurable deliverable for their assignment, they make the team members much less effective than they could be.
 When people have to guess about what a “good job” is, their work effort will be less focused than it should, and could, be.
 Additionally, if members of your project management team are uncertain about your expectations, they will naturally protect themselves by padding their estimates of the work’s cost and duration.
 They expect your unclear expectations to change and they want to avoid blame.